-It’s no wonder that, as a nation, we love to spoil our pooches.
+We do whatever is within our power to keep our pets safe, healthy, and happy.
+It’s no surprise that we love to spoil our pooches — they’re friendly, fun, and amazing!
 We shower them with love and affection and provide them with all the things that make them happy, like long walks and delicious dog treats.

-Many people are unaware of the hidden dangers of Chinese dog treats, but it has been a known issue for a while now, with the FDA issued repeated warnings associated with chicken jerky treats since 2007.
+Many people are unaware of the hidden dangers associated with unfamiliar dog treats, but it has been a known issue for a while now, with the FDA issuing repeated warnings associated with chicken jerky treats since 2007.

-How can I ensure the dog treats I buy are safe to feed to my dog?Always check where anything you feed your dog was produced – if there is any indication that China was involved in the manufacturing process, or if you are unsure, then avoid buying it.
-Only purchase dog treats from reputable sellers and be cautious of those sold in supermarkets, as the cheaper, mass-produced brands often contain Chinese ingredients.
+The easiest way to know dog treats are dangerous is to simply check the label.
+If there’s any indication that countries overseas were involved in the manufacturing process, or if you’re unsure about the ingredients, then avoid buying it.
+Only purchase dog treats from reputable sellers, and be cautious of those sold in supermarkets, as the cheaper, mass-produced brands often contain unsafe ingredients.

-If you have been giving your dog jerky treats, or in fact any treats that may have been manufactured in China, or using Chinese ingredients, we caution you to think about the risks and familiarize yourself with the symptoms of Fanconi’s Syndrome.
-Should your pet dog be exhibiting any signs or illness, please seek veterinary advice as quickly as possible.
+If you’ve been giving your dog jerky treats, treats that may have been manufactured overseas, or treats made with overseas ingredients, we caution you to think about the risks and familiarize yourself with the symptoms of Fanconi’s syndrome.
+Should your pet dog be exhibiting any signs of illness, please seek veterinary advice as quickly as possible.